 To capture the self-positioning of MiGaY, the first pages of the magazine are particularly informative.
 In the editorial text (signed by "the MiGaY-Team"), the need for the magazine is argued for.
-LGBT-migrants ("LesBiSchwule und Transgender Migrant\innen") the text states, are amongst those groups that add to Austria's diversity.
+LGBT-migrants ("LesBiSchwule und Transgender Migrant_innen" the text states, are amongst those groups that add to Austria's diversity.
 And they "become ever more visible within 'the scene', while they still have to fight for recognition within their community ("Herkunftscommunity") and within society in general."
 (MiGay Volume 1, p.2) MiGaY thus positions itself as voicing the interests, needs and problems of people whose self-consciousness is getting stronger, but who find themselves struggling with their marginal position in different communities and contexts.
-While no further information is provided in the editorial concerning the mainstream heterosexual and the white homosexual scene, the third group that populates the terrain in which the magazine positions itself, takes shape as the article goes on to describe the orientation of the magazine.
+While no further information is provided in outside the binary gender logic.

+49 The underscore "" is common in queer/ queer activist contexts.
+It is placed between the male and the female ending of nouns and thus (A) makes visible the female form where it is traditionally left out and (B) creates a symbolic space in between masculine and feminine form to denote those subject positions that situate themselves the editorial concerning the mainstream heterosexual and the white homosexual scene, the third group that populates the terrain in which the magazine positions itself, takes shape as the article goes on to describe the orientation of the magazine.
 It addresses "people who are happy in a same-sex relationship" as well as "those who had to enter a heterosexual marriage against their will" (ibid.).
 It also wants to reach those "who believe that that they are only gay because they live in this country" (we will get back to this idea further below) "and those who are very afraid to live out their sexual orientation" (ibid.).
 All these topics came back in one way or the other in my discussions with the activists.
 The brief accounts in the editorial give hints to the kinds of experiences which are discussed in the magazine and the range of lifestyles the editors expect of their readership - from uninformed gay migrants, to those in need of hiding their sexuality to others who have managed to live a happy and out life.